 About the program

-• Augustana’s pre-optometry students select a major and take coursework — in biology, chemistry, physics, psychology and mathematics — that satisfies requirements to most optometry schools.
-While choice of major is open, approximately 80 percent of pre-optometry students choose a major in the biological sciences.
+Augustana’s pre-optometry students select a major and take coursework that satisfies requirements to most optometry schools.
+While choice of major is open, about 80 percent of pre-optometry students choose a major in the biological sciences.

-• Augustana’s optometry school placement rates are excellent: 82% over the past five years.
-Once in optometry school, our graduates find they have been prepared extremely well for their professional training in the field.
+Augustana’s optometry school placement rates are excellent: 92 percent over the past five years.

 Augustana has an early acceptance agreement with Illinois College of Optometry (ICO) in Chicago, the oldest and largest optometry school in the country.
 Through this program, students may be accepted into ICO at the end of their first year at Augustana, and if they maintain a minimum grade-point average and score at the national average or above on the OAT, they may transfer to ICO after three years of undergraduate study.
 After their first year at ICO, they return to Augustana to receive their bachelor of arts degree, followed by finishing three more years at ICO for the doctor of optometry degree.

 Working toward doctor of optometry at the Illinois College of Optometry

 As soon as I stepped foot on the campus, I had a gut feeling that I was going to choose Augustana as my undergraduate program.
 Then, as I learned that the college had great biology and pre-optometry programs, I knew that I was going to choose this school.
 Academically, I have met all the goals I set for myself when I entered Augie.
 I've managed to earn a biology degree, and I've been accepted into grad school.
 Socially, I was able to make friends that I know will be with me for the rest of my life.
 I didn't necessarily expect that when I enrolled in college, but I'm glad it happened.